05e/sort-visualizer/README.md

 ## To Do:
 - Stop sorting mid-sorting
-- N. of columns as user input?
+- N. of columns as user input
 - More algorithms?